docsforadobe/premiere-plugin-guide/docs/control-surfaces/control-surfaces.rst

 Compile the sample plug-in into a subfolder of the main application folder: ``Plug-ins\\ ControlSurface\\``

-You should see the plug-in in the PPro UI in Preferences > Control Surface, when you hit the Add button, as one of the options in the Device Class drop-down next to Mackie and EUCON (cur- rently shows as "SDK Control Surface Sample").
+You should see the plug-in in the PPro UI in Preferences > Control Surface, when you hit the Add button, as one of the options in the Device Class drop-down next to Mackie and EUCON (currently shows as "SDK Control Surface Sample").

 You'll want to implement handlers for any relevant functions defined in the plugin suites here: ``adobesdk\controlsurface\plugin``